IBM/ibm-satellite-storage/config-templates/redhat/odf-local/4.6/README.md

     location from [IBM COS location constraint details](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-classes).

-### Getting the device details for your OCS configuration.
+### Getting the device details for your ODF configuration.

-When you create your OCS configuration, you must specify device paths for the object storage daemons (OSDs) and the MON.
-The OSD deploys a series of pods, in multiples of 3, that replicate your local storage across the worker nodes and disks that you configure for your {[ocs]} deployment.
-The device paths that you retrieve are specified as parameters when you create your OCS configuration.
+When you create your ODF configuration, you must specify device paths for the object storage daemons (OSDs) and the MON.
+The OSD deploys a series of pods, in multiples of 3, that replicate your local storage across the worker nodes and disks that you configure for your {[odf]} deployment.
+The device paths that you retrieve are specified as parameters when you create your ODF configuration.

 1. Log in to your cluster and get a list of available worker nodes.
-Make a note of the worker nodes that you want to use in your OCS configuration.
+Make a note of the worker nodes that you want to use in your ODF configuration.
     ```
     oc get nodes
     ```

-2. Log in to each worker node that you want to use for your OCS configuration.
+2. Log in to each worker node that you want to use for your ODF configuration.
     ```
     oc debug node/<node-name>
     ```